s2t2/s2t2.github.io/_posts/2015-07-05-how-to-deploy-a-rails-app-to-aws-ec2.md

 Ensure the source code for your app is version-controlled using git, and hosted on GitHub or BitBucket.

+Obtain the hosted repository's SSH clone url.

+### Deploy Key

-Obtain the hosted repository's SSH clone url and create a new deploy key in the repository settings.
+Create a new deploy key in the settings for your repo.

 host name | clone url template | deploy key settings url template
 --- | --- | ---